damianfral/blog/posts/2013-09-25-noise-reduction-hdr-fusion-bayer-domain.rst

 I would like to thank some people for their support.
-In the first place, I want to express my gratitude to my girlfriend, `Ángela <https://twitter.com/angelagesteiras>`__, for all those hours in the library and for her help.
+In the first place, I want to express my gratitude to my girlfriend, `Ángela <https://twitter.com/angelagesteiras>`__, for all those hours in the library and for her photographies, advices and help.
 Next, I want to mention `Guillermo Luijk <http://www.guillermoluijk.com/>`__, his work on digital photography is the base of this project.
 I also want to thank `Quobis <https://twitter.com/quobis>`__, the company I work for (they